Celal Tevfik Karasapan

-Celal Tevfik Karasapan (1899–1974) was a Turkish diplomat and politician who served as the director of National Security between 1959 and 1960 and minister of press, broadcasting and tourism between 1962 and 1963.
+Celal Tevfik Karasapan (1899–1974) was a Turkish diplomat and politician who served as the director of National Security Service between 1959 and 1960 and minister of press, broadcasting and tourism between 1962 and 1963.
 He was the ambassador of Turkey to Syria, Libya and Romania in the 1950s.

 Early life and education

 He was born in Medina, Ottoman Empire, in 1899.
 After completing his primary and secondary education, he worked as a teacher at the reserve officer training camp from 1916 to 1918.
 He fought in the War of Independence and was captured by the Greeks in 1920.
 His military service ended in 1923.

-He went to Paris where he received a degree in journalism in 1927 and a degree in diplomacy in 1928 from Paris School of Social Sciences.
+He went to Paris where he received a degree in journalism in 1927 and a degree in diplomacy in 1928 from Paris Institute of Political Studies.

 Career and activities

 On his return to the country, he worked at Türkiye İş Bankası, the Ministry of Foreign Affairs, and the General Directorate of Security.
 He was the consul general in Hatay and then in Jerusalem between 1938 and 1942.
 He was the undersecretary of the Turkish embassies in Tehran and in Belgrade.
 He served as the consul general in Aleppo in 1946.
 In 1950, he was named as the director general of personnel department at the Ministry of Foreign Affairs.
 He was ambassador of Turkey to Syria in 1952.
 Next he was the ambassador of Turkey to Libya in 1953.
 His last diplomatic post was the ambassador of Turkey to Romania which he held in 1957.
-He also served as undersecretary of National Security, precursor of the National Intelligence Organization, in 1959 and served in the post for eight months until 1960 when he retired from public post.
+He also served as undersecretary of National Security Service, precursor of the National Intelligence Organization, in 1959 and served in the post for eight months until 1960 when he retired from public post.

 Karasapan was elected as a senator from Afyon for the Republican Villagers Nation Party on 15 October 1961 and served at the Senate until 5 June 1966.
 He was the representative of Turkey at the Parliamentary Assembly of the Council of Europe from 16 January 1962 to 1 September 1962.

 Karasapan was appointed the minister of press, broadcasting and tourism to the cabinet headed by İsmet İnönü on 25 June 1962.
 His tenure ended in 1963.
 He resigned from the Republican Villagers Nation Party and joined the Justice Party.

-Karasapan established a monthly magazine entitled Orta Doğu (The Middle East) in 1961 which he also edited.
+Karasapan established a monthly magazine entitled the Middle East (Orta Doğu) in 1961 which he also edited.
 He published books on foreign policy.